-The Top 15 Free SEO Tools You Should Be Using
+The Top 109 Free SEO Tools You Should Be Using

 Search engine optimization (SEO) is more important today than ever before.

-New trends (e.g., the rise of voice search, the AI revolution) mean that if you want to stay afloat today, you need to up your SEO game.
+New trends (e.g., the rise of voice search, the machine learning revolution) mean that if you want to stay afloat today, you need to up your SEO game.

-If you’re looking to get started with SEO or want to achieve better results with minimal financial investment, here are the 15 best free SEO tools to use.
+If you’re looking to get started with SEO or want to achieve better results for the low, low cost of $0, here are 109 of the best free SEO tools you should be using.

 1. Google Analytics